DeutscheSoft/aux-widgets/doc/docs/Rendering.md

 can be practically implemented inside of complex applications.
 A requirement for it to work is that the individual modifications are independent of each other.
-As explained in the beginning of this document, this is the case for toolkit widgets.
+As explained in the beginning of this document, this is the case for AUX widgets.
 The central component of DOM scheduling is the scheduler.
 It is a simple global object which executes a series of functions in a certain order.
 The order of execution is determined by a priority.
 Without going into the details of the implementation we can illustrate this by our example: